balachia/pandoc-filters/README.md

 1.  git clone the directory to your favorite folder

-2.  compile the filters you want with [ghc](http://www.haskell.org/platform/) (e.g. `ghc --make pandoc-internalref.hs`) -- at some point I might push these onto cabal
+2.  in the folder: run `cabal configure`, then `cabal build`, then `cabal install`

-3.  add the filter when you run pandoc (`pandoc in.md -o out.pdf --filter PATH/TO/pandoc-internalref`)
+3.  if cabal's bin directory is in your path, run pandoc with the filter (`pandoc in.md -o out.pdf --filter pandoc-internalref`)

 ## pandoc-internalref